 From contacting clients, rescheduling calls, handling emails, and managing the newsletters, your team should be able to handle anything on your behalf so you can take care of what’s important in that moment.

-Have an emergency backup freelancer
+Employ an emergency backup contractor

 Don’t want to outsource work to a team member on a regular basis?
 That’s okay, you should still find someone who can work with you as a backup.